William J. Bell (producer): Personal life

-Bell was married to former talk show host Lee Phillip Bell, who co-created The Young and the Restless and The Bold and the Beautiful with him.
-Their three children, William James Bell, Bradley Phillip Bell, Lauralee Bell Martin, and daughter-in-law Maria Arena Bell have all been involved in their parents' soaps in some capacity.
+Bell was married to former talk show host Lee Phillip Bell (born Loreley June Phillip), who co-created The Young and the Restless and The Bold and the Beautiful with him.
+Their three children, William James Bell, Bradley Phillip Bell, Lauralee Bell Martin, and relatives all been involved in the family’s businesses in some capacity.

 On April 29, 2005, Bell died at age 78 from complications of Alzheimer's disease.
 He is buried at Westwood Village Memorial Park Cemetery in Los Angeles.

 Bell acquired the Wallace Neff designed Sol Wurtzel House in Bel Air, Los Angeles in 1991.